 That is a huge deal.

-I listen, I'm praying for you and your family.
+Listen, I'm praying for you and your family.

-I don't know, short of hiring an attorney, what other remedy you may have.
+I don't know, short of hiring an attorney what other remedy you may have.

-Uh or getting out of New York.
+Or getting out of New York.

 I mean, those are the three things that I can think of.